VMBS Professor, Technician Receive Statewide Awards For Veterinary Medicine Excellence

 Story by Abagail Chartier, VMBS Communications

-Two members of the Texas A&M University School of Veterinary Medicine & Biomedical Sciences (VMBS) were among seven recipients honored with awards during the 2023 Texas Veterinary Medical Association (TVMA) Annual Conference & Expo.
+Two members of the Texas A&M University College of Veterinary Medicine & Biomedical Sciences (VMBS) were among seven recipients honored with awards during the 2023 Texas Veterinary Medical Association (TVMA) Annual Conference & Expo.

 Stephanie Wertman, a licensed veterinary technician in the Texas A&M Large Animal Teaching Hospital (LATH), and Dr. Murl Bailey, a senior professor in the Department of Veterinary Physiology & Pharmacology, were recognized as the Licensed Veterinary Technician of the Year and with the Distinguished Career Achievement Award, respectively.